CharlGottschalk/coppersmith/README.md

 copper snip
 ```

-Add a snippet to an existing page.
+Add a snippet to an existing collection.

 ```
 copper build